 Furthermore, nations report on the progress with LULUCF once a year.
 For example, the Swedish Environmental Protection Agency is responsible for the reports in Sweden.

-As mentioned, the focus of the reports is greenhouse gas emissions and removals.
-Other areas among LULUFC are for example the energy sector and the Industrial Processes and Product Use (IPPU) sector.
-Sweden reports on these developments on a yearly basis since 1990.
-More so, the calculations are aligned with the guidelines of the IPCC since 2006.
-The Swedish reports, as well as the reports from other nations, are available at the UNFCCC webpage.
+As mentioned, the reports focus on greenhouse gas emissions and removals.
+Other areas among LULUFC are the energy sector and the Industrial Processes and Product Use (IPPU) sector.
+If one takes Sweden as an example, the nation has been reporting on these developments yearly since 1990.
+More so, the calculations have been aligning with the guidelines of the IPCC since 2006.
+The Swedish reports, as well as the reports from other nations, are available on the UNFCCC webpage.

 The debate on Swedish forestry

 Today there is a highly polarised debate on Swedish forestry.
 For example, the organization “Swedish Nature Conservation Society” (Naturskyddsföreningen) reported on it to the EU in 2022.
 They argue that Swedish forestry breaks the laws of the EU.
 Such as the aim to protect biodiversity in forests.

 This section continues with the example of the LULUCF reporting from Sweden.
 In detail, the previously mentioned report on LULUCF from SLU has six parts.
 These are forest lands, agricultural lands, pasturelands, wetlands, build-up lands and other lands.
 For example, they report on changes in the carbon stock of cultivated land, such as forest land.
 In other words, the reports highlight how much carbon gets stored in forest lands.
 Notably, a tree stores carbon in parts like roots and branches.
 Also, CO2 is bound in dead material, like dead wood.
 Therefore, storage in newly built buildings, like wooden houses, is included.